Otto Waalkes: Life

 The couple officially split in early November 2011 and got divorced on 22 November 2012.

 Waalkes lives in Hamburg-Blankenese and is officially registered as a constituent of Hamburg.

+In 2023, German rapper Ski Aggu and Dutch musician Joost Klein created an edit of Waalkes' song 'Friesenjung' from 1993.
+The edit reached the first position of the German Singles Chart.

 Career

 Waalkes' humor consists of puns and word plays as well as the use of silly and funny language, noises and body language.
 Parodies, for instance in form of popular songs that he revises and presents with his guitar, are typical stylistic elements.
 Additionally, he often imbeds satire, political innuendos and critique of time and society into his humorous performances.

 His Otto-Bücher (Otto-books) are regularly published and his Otto-Langspielplatten (Otto-long-playing records) became bestsellers, whereby many records attained top spots in musical charts and shops.

 Waalkes is counted among the entertainers that have influenced the general use of language.
 A considerable part of this refers back to his early performances, where he mainly used texts of the New Frankfurt School.
 For example, the sentence "Hast du mal 'ne Zigarette?
 Meine Schachtel steckt noch im Automaten!" ("Do you have a cigarette?
 My pack is still in the machine!") was firstly introduced by Waalkes.
 The set phrase "Einen hab' ich noch!" ("I've got another one for you!") introducing the next joke is often ascribed to him, however, it was firstly introduced by Heinz Erhardt, as many of Waalkes' set phrases are.

 Waalkes played roles that became famous on their own, for example the reporter Harry Hirsch, Frau Suhrbier and the senior forestry official Oberförster Pudlich, as well as Herbert von Karamalz, who portrays a parody of Herbert von Karajan and a nod to a German brand of Malt beer.

 Waalkes' most famous comic character is the Ottifant ('Ottiphant'), which he drew originally only for the cover of a record.
 Over time, the stick-figure developed into a distinct cartoon character with its own family.
 Their adventures and stories were published in several newspapers and books.
 Furthermore, a cartoon series, consisting of 13 episodes, depicted the Ottifanten on RTL and Super RTL in 1993.
 An animated cinema movie named Kommando Störtebeker portrayed the Ottifanten.

 Besides his stage performances, Waalkes has appeared several times on camera as an actor or off camera as a director.
 His movies are parodies of current events within the scope of culture and public life and are characterized by situation comedy and caricatured individuals.

-In 2018, Waalkes was awarded with the Order of Merit of the Federal Republic of Germany First Class for his lifework.
+In 2018, Waalkes was awarded with the Officer's Cross of the Order of Merit of the Federal Republic of Germany for his lifework.

 In June 2021, a German film version of Catweazle was released with Waalkes in the title role.